 Introduction to assessments and hill walking permits

 The IMC coordinates the hill walking training and assessment programme for Kent Scouts.
-The club works very closely with the County Assessment Team to provide specific opportunities for assessments alongside it's normal events programme.
+The club works very closely with the County Assessor Team to provide specific opportunities for assessments alongside it's normal events programme.

 IMC also work closely with Gravesham District Scouts, who's well-established Hillcraft programme also provides opportunities for training and assessment.

 Kent Scouts run their authorisation process as closely as possibly to the NGB award scheme run by Mountain Training and aim to apply the same standards and rigour.
 Note that although similar in many ways, The Scout Association Hill Walking scheme is completely independent from the NGB award scheme.